This tutorial shows how to set-up the Tall Screen Cage in the floating garden style to create an effective environment

-If you can suspend the basking bulb even a couple of inches it will do tremendous good.
-Chameleons are known to climb the top panel and they are surprisingly unresponsive to burning themselves.
-They seem to just have no concept of being burned by a basking bulb that is too powerful.
+Chameleons seem to just have no concept of being burned by a basking bulb that is too powerful.
 However you are able to place the bulb and reflector, check the temperature that your chameleon will be exposed to by placing the back of your hand at the level that the chameleon’s back (or casque) will reach.
 Make sure it is comfortable for your hand to be there.
-This is where the dimmer switch shines (so to speak).
-With the dimmer switch you are able to adjust the light output to accommodate whatever mounting and perching branch distance you have.
-If you have a thermometer you can take readings and set them for the level appropriate for your species.
+The Deep Dome reflector does a good job focusing the heat bulb so even a lower wattage bulb will work, but you have the option to raise the power should it be necessary.